California abortion laws

 The state shall not deny or interfere with an individual’s reproductive freedom in their most intimate decisions, which includes their fundamental right to choose to have an abortion and their fundamental right to choose or refuse contraceptives.
 This section is intended to further the constitutional right to privacy guaranteed by Section 1, and the constitutional right to not be denied equal protection guaranteed by Section 7.
 Nothing herein narrows or limits the right to privacy or equal protection.

-In 2023-2024 legislative session, the California legislature is considering multiple bills to protect and expand abortion:
+In 2023-2024 legislative session, the California legislature considered multiple bills to protect and expand abortion: